A generalized Grobman-Hartman theorem for nonautonomous dynamics: Examples

-{\bf Acknowledgements.} We would like to express our gratitude to Ken Palmer who read the paper and noticed a gap in the first version.
+{\bf Acknowledgements.} We would like to thank to the referee for several suggestions that helped us to improve the quality of our paper.
+Moreover, we thank him/her for pointing out to us Remark \ref{rem: bounded case}.
+We would also like to express our gratitude to Ken Palmer who read the paper and noticed a gap in the first version.
 L.B. was partially supported by a CNPq-Brazil PQ fellowship under Grant No. 306484/2018-8.
 D. D. was supported in part by Croatian Science Foundation under the project IP-2019-04-1239 and by the University of Rijeka under the projects uniri-prirod-18-9 and uniri-prprirod-19-16.